Information on impact assessement requirements for marine licence applications

 MMO checks all applications to assess them for the potential to require an EIA.

-Activities that require an EIA are listed in Annex I of the EIA Directive.
-For example (but not limited to):
+Activities that require an EIA are listed in Annex I of the EIA Directive and Schedule A1 of MWR, projects such as (but not limited to):

 - nuclear power stations